gcr2022/Raspberry-Pi-High-Altitude-Balloon/README.md

 3. Succesfull recovery of data and video

 ## Bill of Materials
-1. Raspberry Pi Pico with Headers
+1. The most powerful duct tape you can find
+2. 3X Raspberry Pi 3B/3B+/3A+/Zero 2W/4B (For the gateways (ONLY THE GATEWAYS, NOT THE BALLOON) you can use a Raspberry Pi 400)
-2. Adafruit RFM95W LoRa Radio Transceiver Breakout (IMPORTANT: Check which frequency is used in your country.
-In my case (Mexico) 915 MHz is used)
+3. Adafruit LoRa Radio Bonnet with OLED - RFM95W (RFM96W for 433 MHz) (IMPORTANT: Check which frequency is used in your country)
-3. 3X Raspberry Pi 3B, 3B+, 3A+, Zero 2W or 4B
-4. 2X Uputronics Raspberry Pi+ LoRa(TM) Expansion Board
-5. Adafruit Perma-Proto Half-sized Breadboard PCB
-6. Raspberry Pi Camera Module V2
-7. The most powerful duct tape you can find
-8.
+4.